Pirheas/factorio_as_a_service/readme.md

 ## How to use it ?

-First, I recommand to create a new user who will own both this script and the whole game directory.
+First, I recommend to create a new user who will own both this script and the whole game directory.

 Use the `-v` flag for verbose.
 It may be useful for debugging